EyeRAPro/CamYOBAAuto/README.md

 Current version only have scanner and preview of semi-automatic filter (click small button at the right bottom of scanner.

 **Please help me with some things.
 I ain't mainly C programmer, so I need some help.
-If you want to help - I'll soon add task list down here**
+If you want to help - There is task list down there.**

 |  Scanner:
 ---